NickDanDavidson/frontend-nanodegree-website-optimization/README.md

 First I was given a webpage that needed improvement.
 I used knowledge about the Critical Rendering Path to optimize the page for performance and loading speed.
 Then I was given a fake pizza business site that was experiencing scrolling "jank."
 I used knowledge about how browsers render webpages to optimize the scrolling animation to better than 60 frames per second.

-##Steps to run project successfully

-###PageSpeed

-- Open the [live page](https://nickdandavidson.github.io/frontend-nanodegree-website-optimization) in your favorite browser.

-- Then in a separate browser tab, go to [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and type in the same URL that you used to open the live page.
-This should show my PageSpeed Insights scores.

-###Pizza.html

-- Open the [pizza page](https://nickdandavidson.github.io/frontend-nanodegree-website-optimization/views/pizza.html) in your browser.

-- Open DevTools and navigate to the Timeline.

-- Switch on Profile JS and Paint.

-- Press the record button at the top left, scroll a bit, then press the record button again to view the record.

-- Once you have reviewed the scrolling records, find the pizza resize button, press the record button again, click the resize button a few times, then press the record button again to view the record.

 ##Optimizations I made